deeftah/elementor-acf-repeater/README.md

   - Save the group.
 - Edit a Post/Page/CPT/etc. that matches the Location rules of the field group.
   - Fill out a few rows of the repeater field with data.
 - Create an Elementor section template.
-If you are editing an existing Section template, skip to #4.
+If you are editing an existing Section template, skip to iv.
   1. Close the popup, if there is one, and exit to the dashboard by click the top left hamburger menu and selecting EXIT TO DASHBOARD.
   2. In the ACF Repeater Selection metabox; select which repeater field you want access to within the template.
   3. Either Save Draft or Publish the Section template.